andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_03_LookingAtTheData.rst

 .. figure:: 03_Flanker_DataStructure.png

     Example of the BIDS format.
 Note that the ``func`` directory contains functional data - in this case, two runs of functional data - and corresponding "events.tsv" files, which contain **onsets**, or timestamps of which condition happened at what time.
 You can open these as a text file or as a spreadsheet.
 We will use these later when we build our :ref:`General Linear Model <AFNI_GLM>`.

+To look at and inspect the data, we will be using the **AFNI Graphical User Interface**, or GUI for short.
+You can open the GUI by opening a Terminal and typing ``afni`` from the command line and pressing enter.
+This will open a **Controller Window** and three **viewing windows**.
+Note that if the GUI is run from a directory that doesn't contain any images, a

 ..
 Fix the above link when that page is complete